CAS Church Music Practice

 Costs

-The tuition fee is CHF 6700.- per academic year, plus CHF 200 application fee.
+The tuition fee is CHF 6700.- per academic year (all modules), plus CHF 200 application fee.

 Further information on the degree programme and the application procedure is available on the German website.